 - The best way to stay up-to-date on all the newest bicycle and pedestrian projects and events is to sign up for our monthly on-line Newsletter.

-The City of Tucson is exploring the feasibility of implementing a public bike share system.
+The City of Tucson recently completed a Bike Share Feasibility Study and Implementation Plan.
 Bike share provides another transportation option for short-trips around urbanized areas.
-Bike share can leverage the investment in the modern streetcar and will make Tucson more bicycle friendly.
+In Tucson, bike share can leverage the investment in the modern streetcar and make our community more bicycle-friendly.
 Click here to find out more about bike share for Tucson.
-You can take an online survey about bike share as well as suggest where stations should be located.

 Safe Routes to School (SRTS) programs encourage daily physical activity and the development of healthy habits in youth by promoting regular walking and biking to school.
 Walking and biking also reduces traffic congestion and pollution around schools, improves safety in school zones, and provides families and friends an opportunity to share time with each other and build connections in their community.
 The City of Tucson launched a new Safe Routes to School program in August 2014 operated by the Living Streets Alliance.